weidengeist/Willowbot/README.md

   }
 }
 ```
+`answer` is called a key in our dictionary; the actual answer is called a value.
+We will use those term more often in the descriptions ahead.

-The answer works just like an ordinary [Twitch chat command](https://help.twitch.tv/s/article/chat-commands), i.e. you can add `/me` or `/announce` to the answer to emphasize it.
+The value of our `answer` key works just like an ordinary [Twitch chat command](https://help.twitch.tv/s/article/chat-commands), i.e. you can precede your answer with `/me` or `/announce` to emphasize it if you like.

 #### 3.1.1 Simple matching